 As shown in Table 6, the difference in pretest scores between the SG and CG was not statistically significant.
-The posttest scores of the SG and CG were relatively different, and the delayed posttest scores of the SG and CG were also different.
+The posttest scores of the SG and CG were significantly different, and the delayed posttest scores of the SG and CG also showed differences.
 Since the study had two outcomes (gain and retention), two different ANCOVAs were employed;